Medicare Part D Plans in Maine

 You can also get Medicare Part D coverage included in your Medicare Advantage plan by enrolling in a Medicare Advantage Prescription Drug plan.
 Medicare Advantage plans are an alternative way to get your Part A and Part B benefits.
 Instead of getting your Medicare benefits through the federal program, you’ll have your benefits administered through the Medicare Advantage plan, which is available through private insurance companies that contract with Medicare.
 Medicare Advantage plans must cover at least the same level of coverage as Original Medicare, Part A and Part B, but plans may also cover additional benefits, such as routine vision or dental, hearing, and prescription drugs.

-If you enroll in a Medicare Advantage Prescription Drug plan, you shouldn’t also enroll in a Medicare Prescription Drug Plan.
+If you enroll in a Medicare Advantage Prescription Drug plan, you shouldn’t also enroll in a stand-alone Medicare Part D Prescription Drug Plan.
 In fact, doing so will automatically disenroll you from your Medicare Advantage plan.

 Enrolling in Medicare Part D coverage in Maine